 There has been some discussion about Syrianus’ originality because we possess a commentary of books 6–14 of Aristotle’s Metaphysics that claims to be by the hand of Alexander of Aphrodisias and which shares numerous passages with Syrianus’ work (concordances in Luna and Dillon/O’Meara).
 Even though the commentary is most certainly not by Alexander, it still remains essentially unclear which author is dependent on whom.
 Most scholars accept the view, however, that the commentary by Ps.-Alexander was produced during the Byzantine Renaissance, most likely by Michael of Ephesus (early 12th cent.), and is therefore dependent on Syrianus.

-Since most of Syrianus' work is lost, it is not easy precisely to gauge the extent of his influence, but it is safe to assume that it was considerable.
+Since most of Syrianus’ work is lost, it is not easy precisely to gauge the reach and depth of his influence, but it is safe to assume that it was considerable.
 Syrianus had two important pupils who determined the philosophical culture in Alexandria and Athens respectively.
-One of these was Hermias of Alexandria, the father of the influential commentator on Aristotle, Ammonius.
+One of these was Hermias of Alexandria, the father of Ammonius, a most influential later commentator on Aristotle.
 Hermias did not stay in Athens but returned to Alexandria to teach philosophy there, passing away prematurely in his forties.
-By him we possess a transcript of lectures (scholia) on Plato's Phaedrus, and it is generally supposed that the work draws on the lectures of Syrianus which Hermias attended, although Hermias nowhere mentions Syrianus by name.
-As already stated above, the other pupil of Syrianus was the eminent Proclus, a student of Syrianus' at roughly the same time as Hermias.
+By him we possess a transcript of lectures (scholia) on Plato’s Phaedrus, and it is generally supposed that the work draws on the lectures of Syrianus which Hermias attended, although Hermias nowhere mentions Syrianus by name (a not uncommon practice).
+As already stated above, the other pupil of Syrianus was the eminent Proclus, a student of Syrianus’ at roughly the same time as Hermias.
 In contrast to the latter, Proclus frequently acknowledges Syrianus in his writing.
 Proclus possessed an unusually powerful ability to synthesize and systematize Platonism, and it seems reasonable to suppose that many a doctrine he subscribed to he had learned from Syrianus.

-Copies of Syrianus' commentary on the Metaphysics were available in Alexandria several generations after his death and used by Asclepius of Tralles and, if the attribution of the commentary on the Metaphysics of Ps.-Alexander to Michael of Ephesus is correct (see above), his work was available in the 12th century in Constantinople.
+Copies of Syrianus’ commentary on the Metaphysics were available in Alexandria several generations after his death and used by Asclepius of Tralles and, if the attribution of the commentary on the Metaphysics of Ps.-Alexander to Michael of Ephesus is correct (see above), his work was available in Constantinople in the 12th century.
 The first Renaissance Latin translation of Syrianus was produced by Bagnoli and published in Venice in 1558.

-- Syrianus, 1902, In Metaphysica commentaria, in Commentaria in Aristotelem Graeca, W. Kroll (ed.), Berlin: Reimer, Volume VI, Part i.
+- Syrianus, In Metaphysica commentaria, in Commentaria in Aristotelem Graeca, W. Kroll (ed.), Berlin: Reimer, Volume VI, Part i, 1902.

 - Accattino, P., 1985, “Alessandro di Afrodisia e Aristotele di Mitilene”, Elenchos, 6: 76–74.